 To see the current newsletter with details of services in St Michael’s please click here .

 St Michael’s is a chapel in the parish of St Minver.
 When St Samson landed in the Camel estuary in the fifth century on his way to Brittany from Ireland he quite possibly came ashore here.
 However, nothing is known of a church building here before the present one of eleventh and twelfth century date.
 St Michael has always been dependant on St Minver.
 By the thirteenth century the parish of St. Minver was in the hands of Bodmin Priory, and it is possible that the farmhouses at the gate were a grange and rest house of the Priory.
 By 1284 these two farms, Porthilly Eglos and Porthilly Grey, had already been for some time in lay hands.

 Weddings in St Michael’s

-For those who wish to get married in 2017, please contact initially Revd Elizabeth Wild by email to her or phone her on 07758 40761.
+For those who wish to get married, please contact initially Revd Elizabeth Wild by email to her or phone her on 07758 40761.

 St Michael’s has an enthusiastic and skilled team of flower ladies under the leadership of Jaye Guest, who take great pleasure in organising and arranging wedding flowers in this church if you wish.
 If you would like to discuss the wedding flowers, please contact Jaye Guest on 01208 863920 or send her an email You may see examples of wedding flowers prepared by this team here and a second selection here.